-Let It Be Us Staff
+Let It Be Us Leadership

 With a diverse set of professional backgrounds and expertise, Let It Be Us is rethinking child welfare.

-Susan McConnell, DSW(c), MBA
+Susan A. McConnell, DSW, MBA

 Executive Director and Founder of Let It Be Us